KILTprotocol/demo-mobile-wallet/docs/Demo Flow.md

   * Under `Dashboard`:
     * Tap "Create a claim" and fill its contents.
     * Select an Attester.
 You can do so either by selecting an existing contact (the contact you've added right above should be displayed) or by scanning a KILT Public Identity QR Code (displayed in the demo-client).
 If you go for the QR Code option, you can also add this attester to your contacts on-the-fly.
-    * Once created, the claim should first have the status “Pending” (gray).
+    * Once created, the claim should be displayed in your Dashboard ("My claims (1)") with the content you've added, sorted alphabetically by property name.
+It should have the status “Pending” (gray).
 * 💻 in the demo-client, as the **Attester**
   * Check messages, the claim just requested by the attester should be listed
   * Attest it